Can We Identify a Person From Their Voice?

 Our voices have a lot of special characteristics.
 “As an identifier,” Singh wrote recently, “voice is potentially as unique as DNA and fingerprints.
 As a descriptor, voice is more revealing than DNA or fingerprints.”
 As such, there are many reasons to be concerned about its use in the criminal legal system.

 A 2020 U.S. Government Accountability Office report says that the U.S. Secret Service claims to be able to identify an unknown person in a voice-only lineup, comparing a recording of an unknown voice with a recording of a known speaker, as a reference.
-According to a 2022 paper, there have been more than 740 judgements in Chinese courts involving voiceprints.
+According to a 2022 paper, there have been more than 740 judgments in Chinese courts involving voiceprints.
 Border-control agencies in at least eight countries have used language analysis for determination of origin, or LADO, to analyze accents to determine a person’s country of origin and assess the legitimacy of their asylum claims.

 Forensic scientists may soon be able to glean more information from a mere recording of a person’s voice than from most physical evidence.